 - The Google Maps.

 - Scroll Down Notification Bar.

-The other features which were available in the Android 1.0 were Youtube, Google contacts, Google calendar, Google sync, Google browser & Google search and Google talk.
+The other features available in the Android 1.0 were Youtube, Google contacts, Google calendar, Google sync, Google browser & Google search, and Google talk.

 It was revolutionary at the time of release.